 Find more detailed information and examples about how augmented reality can benefit your business in the article “How Augmented Reality is Revolutionising the Travel Industry”.

 6. The Internet of Things

-Internet connectivity within everyday devices, commonly referred to as ‘the Internet of Things’, has been a major disruptor within the travel industry.
+Internet connectivity within everyday devices, commonly referred to as ‘the Internet of Things’, has been a major disruptor within the travel and tourism industry.
 Businesses looking to deliver in terms of customer experience can use such capabilities to add to convenience, maximise comfort, and even pre-empt the need for repairs.